vonovak/react-navigation-header-buttons/README.md

 ✅ Works great with icons from `@expo/vector-icons` / `react-native-vector-icons` or any other icon library

-✅ Supports both [JS](https://reactnavigation.org/docs/stack-navigator) and [native](https://reactnavigation.org/docs/native-stack-navigator/) stack
+✅ Supports Expo Router, and both [JS](https://reactnavigation.org/docs/stack-navigator) and [native](https://reactnavigation.org/docs/native-stack-navigator/) stack

 ✅ Beautiful overflow menus for items that don't fit into the navbar